grn-it/nginx-php-fpm-symfony-web-application/README.md

 <br>

-## How problem with the rights to read, edit and execute files was solved
+## How problem with rights to read, edit and execute files was solved

 ### Host and Symfony Web Application
 User inside the Symfony Web Application container and on host machine (outside the container) are in most cases different.